smy1/swlab/README.md

 pip show moviepy ## check the package version
 ```
 >[!NOTE]
->The video-editing python scripts use _moviepy v1.0.3_.
+>While writing these video-editing scripts, I used _moviepy v1.0.3_.
 As of 2025, _moviepy v2.0_ has been released.
 See [here](https://zulko.github.io/moviepy/getting_started/updating_to_v2.html) for details about the updates.
 To install an earlier version of moviepy, use the code below.
 >```
 >pip install moviepy==1.0.3 ## this installs the older version
 >```